cunybpl/nycet_pnp/src/content/glossary/_index.md

 url: "/glossary"
 ---

-Explore the commonly used terms withih the Protocols and Procedures.
-Hover over the term to see the full name.
+Explore commonly used terms withih the Protocols and Procedures.

 <div class="glossary">